Forgiving gets easier with practice.

 So for practice, you can start small.
 Anne Lamott writes of this in her book Small Victories: Spotting Improbable Moments of Grace:

 “I decided I was starting out with my sights aimed too high.
 As C. S. Lewis says in Mere Christianity, “If we really want to learn how to forgive, perhaps we had better start with something easier than the Gestapo.”

 So I decided to put everyone I’ve ever lived with, slept with, or been reviewed by on hold, and to start with someone I barely knew whom I had hated only for awhile.”

 So no, you don’t have to start out with those who have been huge burdens in your life or caused you great pain, or try to forgive everyone at once; you can simply identify the small things that are getting under your skin, and start with those.

 Once you begin to forgive the small things, and experience the peace of mind that results, you’ll be able to move up to bigger and bigger things, and successfully forgive those, too.
-Before you know it, you’ll find that you’re letting it all go, all that self-imposed weight is being lifted from your shoulders, and you’re finally able to move on.
+Even the seemingly unforgivable things.